 Apparel cotton is a light to very light weight fabric made for clothing.
 It was less body and a beautiful drape.
 The wrinkles don’t become as pronounced, and it’s more comfortable to wear.

-Can I Use Quilting Cotton to Make Clothing?
+Can I Use Quilting Cotton fabric to Make Clothing?

 You can sew clothing out of whatever fabric you want, it all depends on what result you want.
 Garments made from quilting cotton can look “homemade” quickly, but that might be the look you are going for.
 I think you should sew what you love, but you should approach it in a very thoughtful and deliberate way.